nie-off/learn-app-backend/README.md

-# Backend for the Learn App in Vue.js
+# Backend for the Learn App in Django

 ## Frameworks and libraries used
 * Django